 Local authority liability for foster parents’ abuse

 As regards a non-delegable duty the court took the view that the local authority had discharged rather than “delegated” its duty.
 It was said that a non-delegable duty would be unreasonably burdensome and actually contrary to the interests of many of the children in the care of local authorities.

-We operate a Free confidential abuse helpline which victims can call on 0333 888 0445.
+For further guidance on local authority liability for foster parents’ abuse contact our free confidential abuse helpline on 0333 888 0445.
 Alternatively you can contact one of our abuse lawyers direct by email.

+Local authority liability for foster parents’ abuse